The Poem Tree: Legacy

 In 1994, a plaque and stone were placed nearby to commemorate 150 years since the carving.
 The plaque, which features a copy of Osmaston's 1965 tracing, is fixed to a large Sarsen stone.

 Following its collapse, a crane was used to help make the tree safe but the much decayed trunk disintegrated.
-A few days later a tribute of flowers including gladioli were left anonymously on the shattered trunk.
+A few days later, a tribute of flowers was left anonymously on the shattered trunk.
 The remains of the tree have been left in situ to form a natural habitat.